Rialgar/Elemental-Connection/README.md

 Elemental-Connection
 ====================

-HTML 5 Game - LD30
+A simple HTML 5 Game made for LD30.
+Just load index.xhtml in your Browser of choice and have fun.